With Pudsey Day 2021 taking place this week, it’s time to get your merchandise and get ready to give generously.

 Every year, the appeal show features BBC specials, performances and various fun and games.
-Last year we saw things like Mock the Week and The Repair Shop meets Children in Need, plus a 24-hour PE challenge from Joe Wicks.
+Last year we saw shows like Mock the Week and The Repair Shop meets Children in Need, plus a 24-hour PE challenge from lockdown legend Joe Wicks.
 And we’re sure that 2021 will no doubt see the return of the Strictly Come Dancing 2021 Children in Need special too.

 When is Pudsey Day 2021?